Attention-deficit/hyperactivity disorder (ADHD) in children

 Hyperactivity and impulsivity

-In addition to having at least six signs or symptoms from one of the two categories, a child with ADHD:
+In addition to having at least six signs or symptoms from these two categories, a child with ADHD:

-A child diagnosed with ADHD is often given a more specific diagnosis, such as:
+A child diagnosed with ADHD is often given a more specific diagnosis (a subtype), such as:

 Other conditions that resemble ADHD